What is a tax ruling?

 Conclusion

-The tax ruling as (almost) unique for Switzerland in the international environment and thus as a competitive advantage enjoys considerable importance in this country.
+Tax rulings are (almost) unique to Switzerland in the international arena and therefore enjoy considerable importance in this country as a competitive advantage.
 It facilitates the exchange of opinions with the authorities and enables appropriate solutions for all parties involved.
-Nevertheless, caution is required with regard to the requirements for the design of the ruling as well as the feature of legal certainty.
-If the explained requirements are not explicitly complied with, there is a risk of a divergent assessment.
-However, the ruling practice of the authorities is not set in stone - the handling by the authorities should always be followed with vigilance.
-Furthermore, the applicant must be aware of possible intergovernmental exchange tendencies in connection with written tax information.
-With the spontaneous exchange of information, introduced within the framework of action point 5 of the BEPS project, tax information is increasingly made known across borders.
-In the future, the extension of the ruling practice to other areas of law could become interesting.
+However, caution is required with regard to the requirements for the design of the ruling and the characteristic of legal certainty.
+If the explained requirements are not explicitly met, there is a risk of a different assessment.
+However, the authorities' ruling practice is not set in stone - the handling by the authorities should always be monitored closely.
+The applicant must also be aware of possible intergovernmental exchange tendencies in connection with written tax information.
+With the spontaneous exchange of information, introduced as part of action point 5 of the BEPS project, tax information is increasingly being made known across borders.
+In future, the extension of the ruling practice to other areas of law could be interesting.